catseye/Chrysoberyl/article/Tools.md

 Note that Cat's Eye Technologies also maintains some [forks](Forks.md) of some tools.

+_Note also that there are several novel generators in here, and possibly other kinds of_ _generators, that should probably be in their own "Generators" article rather than here in "Tools"._

 ### DAM

 *   summary: You've tried the Document Object Model, now try the Document *Awesome* Model